-If your home has more than one floor, at least one Alarm should be fitted on each level (see Figure 1).
-Preferably the units should be interconnected (if feature is present on unit) so as to give sufficient warning throughout the property.
-RadioLINK plug-in modules are ideal in this situation as the units will then interconnect using Radio Frequency (RF) signals - so no wiring is required.
+If your home has more than one floor, at least one Smoke Alarm should be fitted on each level (see Figure 1).
+Preferably the Smoke Alarms should be interconnected so as to give sufficient warning throughout the property.
+RadioLINK plug-in modules are ideal in this situation as the Smoke Alarms will then interconnect using Radio Frequency (RF) signals - so no wiring is required.

-Figure 1 illustrates where Heat Alarms and Smoke Alarms should be located in a typical two storey house.
-Note the spacings in "Protection Levels" which ensure the early detection of fire and that the warning will be heard.
+Figure 1 illustrates where Smoke Alarms and Heat Alarms should be located in a typical two storey house.
+Note the spacings as given in figures 1&2 which ensure the early detection of fire and that the warning will be heard.

-Locate Heat Alarms in rooms adjoining escape routes - kitchens, garages, boiler houses etc. where Smoke Alarms are unsuitable.
+For additional protection, locate Heat Alarms in rooms adjoining escape routes - kitchens, garages, boiler houses etc. where Smoke Alarms are unsuitable.
 Install within 5.3m of potential sources of fire.